Planning timeline information:

 Although accredited continuing education is an appropriate place to explore new and evolving topics, these areas must be clearly identified within any program activities.
 You must facilitate these topics without advocating for, or promoting practices that are not yet based on current scientific evidence and clinical reasoning.

-Content cannot be included if it advocates for unscientific methods to diagnose, treat, or promotes a manner of practicing healthcare that are determined to have risks that outweigh the potential benefits, or are known to be ineffective treatments.
+Content cannot be included if it advocates for unscientific methods to diagnose, treat, or promotes a manner of practicing healthcare that is determined to have risks that outweigh the potential benefits, or is known to be ineffective treatments.

-It is critical for the University of Vermont office of Continuing Medical and Interprofessional Education to encourage discussion and educational offerings of sensitive, new, or evolving topics in medicine.
-Our Joint Accreditation Standards require that we ensure learning opportunities are fair, balanced and any presented clinical content supports safe, effective patient care.
-We recognize topics that are new, sensitive or evolving have the potential to be biased by polarized public policy debates and is an ongoing challenge.
+It is critical for the University of Vermont Office of Continuing Medical and Interprofessional Education to encourage discussion and educational offerings of sensitive, new, or evolving topics in medicine.
+Our Joint Accreditation Standards require that we ensure learning opportunities are fair and balanced, and that any presented clinical content supports safe, effective patient care.
+We recognize that topics that are new, sensitive, or evolving have the potential to be biased by polarized public policy debates and are an ongoing challenge.

 If you are preparing learning activities covering such topics, we recommend sending the agenda to our team prior to application submission to help expedite the review process.
 We require a review of content validity for sensitive and novel topics, and when necessary, elicit input from local content experts.
-Without connecting with our team, there could be a delay or denial to provide credits.
+Without connecting with our team, there could be a delay or denial of providing credits.

 For more information, please review the Accreditation Council’s Standards for Integrity and Independence in Accredited Continuing Education Guide.